What was needed

 - Children can learn to employ seat movements functionally.

-- The dynamic seat seems to improve hand and head function.
+- The dynamic seat seemed to improve hand and head function.

 - The child was able to operate a switch in the dynamic seat, but could not do so in his static seat.